The Repository pattern in Go: a painless way to simplify your service logic

 When I work with SQL databases, my default choices are:

-- sqlx – for simpler data models, it provides useful functions that help with using structs to unmarshal query results.
+- sqlx: for simpler data models, it provides useful functions that help with using structs to unmarshal query results.
 When the schema is more complex because of relations and multiple models, it’s time for…

 it’s based on code generation.

-Thanks to that, it’s very fast, and you don’t need to be afraid that you passed invalid
+Thanks to that, it’s very fast, and you don’t need to be afraid that you passed an invalid

-. 😉 Generated code is based on the SQL schema, so you can avoid a lot of duplication.
+interface{}instead of anotherinterface{}. 😉 Generated code is based on the SQL schema, so you can avoid a lot of duplication.

-We currently have only one table. sqlx
+We currently have only one table. sqlx will be more than enough. 😉

 type mysqlHour struct {